Starting With the Grand-Daddies of Quality

 The Wonder Women of Quality led me to the Women in Lean, and the Women in Lean continue to expand my thinking.

 Being asked to join in the Anti-Racism Panel is an honor and a chance to form rewarding new relationships.
 Set a goal and find new sources.
-The journeys on these waterways are as rewarding as hitting the goal — trust me.Please post a comment and join the discussion.
+The journeys on these waterways are as rewarding as hitting the goal — trust me.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.